Progoogler/Toy-Problems/README.md

 Some of the websites that reference to these algorithms are:

+www.geeksforgeeks.org (All you can geek)

+www.w3schools.com (The JS challenges page)

 www.coderbyte.com (They have since switched to a subscription model)

-www.w3schools.com (The JS challenges page)

 www.projecteuler.net/archives (A math playground for programmers) -- In keeping with Euler's objective for growth through individual efforts, the Euler toy problems will be posted in unsorted order within one single document called PE.